jundalisay/sp/content/en/material/fallacies/lightspeed.md

 ---
-heading: The Einstein Trap
+heading: The Einstein Scam Part 2
-title: "The Fallacy of Einstein's Simultaneity and Relativity"
+title: "The Fallacy of the Constant Speed of Light"
 date: 2024-12-06
-# weight: 32
-image: /photos/objects/clock.jpg
+image: /photos/physics/whitehole.jpg
 description: "Science is pure objectiveness.
 The problem is that the universe is subjective and its core is actually paradoxical"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
 icon: "Juan"
 toc: false
+aliases:
+  /material/fallacies/simultaneity
+  /lightspeed
 ---